 1. The Council of Brethren Elders is a revival of historical Brethren polity

-The Council of Brethren Elders is a body of elders from conservative1 Brethren churches within the Church of the Brethren who have joined together in an association of congregations.
+The Council of Brethren Elders is a body of elders from conservative1 Brethren churches who have joined together in an association of congregations.
 They desire to revive the historic Brethren understanding and application of the Word of God in church polity.

 a.
 Brethren polity was historically based on a high view of the Scriptures

 We, like our early Brethren, believe in the inspiration, inerrancy, sufficiency, authority, and providential preservation of the Scriptures.
-We believe that many of our practices have been set aside in our churches because the denomination has held too low a view of the Scriptures.
-They have doubted one or more aspects of the nature of Scripture which we have just identified.
+We believe that many of our practices have been set aside in churches because they have held too low a view of the Scriptures.

 b.
 Brethren polity was historically based on a common confession of faith